meganmkim/digital_local_news/README.md

 ## Short description of your findings ##
 **Graph 1: Digital Local News in last 10 years**
-* Last 10 years is when post of the digital local news organizations that serve underserved communities were founded
+* Last 10 years is when post of the digital local news organizations that serve underrepresented communities were founded
 * Most of them are founded by advertising, foundation grants, and donors which indicates that the non-advertising organizations still need to seek more sustainable revenues for the long-term
 * Most recently founded organizations do not rely on advertising which supports previous research that this previously common source of revenue is potentially not viable